opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 ```
 This command will retrieve an URL that you have to copy in a browser in a pc with internet access.

-- The web page will ask for your google account, you have to use the account with you created the developer proyect in Google in the first place.
+- The web page will ask for your Google account; you have to use the account with you created the developer project in Google in the first place.
 The page will ask the selection to witch channel you want Opencast publish and if we grant access.
-- Once the access is granted, the browser will show a conecction error, this is normal, because it's asking to an inexsitence site inside the client. **You need to copy that invalid direction and execute**:
+- Once the access is granted, the browser will show a connection error, this is normal, because it's asking to an inexistence site inside the client. **You need to copy that invalid direction and execute this line**:

 ```bash
 # curl [Returned direction by the client's browser]